cecio/USBvalve/README.md

 If you want to build your own firmware, after you customized it, I provide a `Dockerfile` which builds a complete **Arduino** environment and compile the firmware.
 I added them for both `Pico` version 1 and 2.

-Enter the following commands in the main `USBvalve` folder:
+Enter the following commands in the main `USBvalve` folder to build for Pico `v1`:

 ```
 docker build -t usbvalve-pico1/arduino-cli -f Dockerfile.pico1 .